nick-mlnk/java-aqa-course/README.md

 `git checkout -b <BRANCH_NAME>`

 7. After u make some changes in your local repo(working copy) u can check the status:
-   <<<<<<< HEAD
 `git status` or `git status -uall`

-8. Add file or all files to the staging area:
+9. Add file or all files to the staging area:
    `git add <file.ext>` or `git add .`
-9. To commit the changes:
+10. To commit the changes:
     `git commit -m "<YOUR_MESSAGE>"`
-10. To view log details:
+11. To view log details:
     `git log`
-11. To view commit details:
+12. To view commit details:
     `git show <COMMIT_HASH>`
-12. To commit the changes with overwriting the last commit:
+13. To commit the changes with overwriting the last commit:
     `git commit --amend -m "<YOUR_MESSAGE>"`
-13. Push your changes to remote repo:
+14. Push your changes to remote repo:
     `git push`; for GITHUB using PAT: `git push https://<PAT>@github.com/<ORG>/<PROJECT>.git`
-14. Fetch the latest changes from master branch(remote repo):
+15. Fetch the latest changes from master branch(remote repo):
     `git pull origin master` or from another branch `git pull origin <BRANCH_NAME`
-15. Just to hide your changes to stack _without committing_:
+16. Just to hide your changes to stack _without committing_:
     `git stash`
-16. To return your hidden changes from stack:
+17. To return your hidden changes from stack:
     `git stash pop`
-17. To revert to previous commit or predefined commit:
+18. To revert to previous commit or predefined commit:
     `git reset --hard HEAD^1` or `git reset --hard <HASH_COMMIT>`
-18. Rename branch:
+19. Rename branch:
     `git branch -m <OLD_BRANCH_NAME> <NEW_BRANCH_NAME>`
-19. Delete branch:
+20. Delete branch:
     `git branch -D <BRANCH_NAME>`
-20. Fetch origin branch:
+21. Fetch origin branch:
     `git fetch origin <BRANCH_NAME`
-21. Merge branch in your current branch:
+22. Merge branch in your current branch:
     `git merge <BRANCH_NAME>`

 [GIT Tutorial](https://www.tutorialspoint.com/git/)